Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Preliminaries Related Work

-One widely used variant of flow matching is the \emph{rectified flow} model~\cite{DBLP:conf/iclr/LiuG023}, which has been adopted by Stable Diffusion 3~\cite{DBLP:conf/icml/EsserKBEMSLLSBP24} due to its effectiveness.
+One widely used variant of flow matching is the \emph{rectified flow} model~\citep{DBLP:conf/iclr/LiuG023}, adopted by Stable Diffusion 3~\citep{DBLP:conf/icml/EsserKBEMSLLSBP24} due to its effectiveness.
 In rectified flow, given a sample $X_0 \sim p_0$ and a target sample $X_1$ (data), the intermediate state is defined by linear interpolation $X_t = (1-t)\,X_0 + t\,X_1$.
 The velocity field is then trained by

 which leads to $v_\theta(x,t) \approx \mathbb{E}[\,X_1 - X_0 \mid X_t = x\,]$, meaning the learned velocity at any point $x$ approximates the expected remaining change needed to reach the target.
-An important consequence is that the model’s score function $s(x,t)$ can be computed in closed form from the velocity field and the current sample (see \cref{app:score_function} for a derivation)
+An important consequence is that the model's score function $s(x,t)$ can be computed in closed form from the velocity field and the current sample (Appendix~\ref{app:score_function})

+When we use a trained velocity field, this identity is an approximation.
 We will later use this relationship to guide diversity in our sampling method.